davehasagithub/slidewsl/NOTES.md

   - Be sure to stop IntelliJ, because:
     - It will attempt to create files under the mount folder when the image isn't mounted.
     - It can also create files as root before the default user is set, thereby causing user provisioning to fail.
-  - Bring down docker containers, or their processes might be killed.
+  - Bring down Docker containers, or their processes might be killed.
 - It's unclear if systemd shuts down gracefully when Windows shuts down or reboots:
   [8939](https://github.com/microsoft/WSL/discussions/11225),
   [11225](https://github.com/microsoft/WSL/issues/8939).